 Last night we went to our church carol service.
 It was a wonderful, cosy evening of Christmas celebration.
-The newly-formed gospel choir sang a number of contemporary gospel songs, intertwined with old favourites that we sang along with them.
-Each time I sing those well-known carols, I am transported through years and countries to Christmases I have known and loved.
+The new gospel choir sang contemporary gospel songs, intertwined with old favourites and we sang along.
+Those carols transport me through years and countries to Christmases I have known and loved.

 I think of my childhood in Zambia and going to a Christmas party at the sports club in Lusaka.
 The tall and kind-eyed clown took a keen interest in four-year-old me and kept coming over to chat to me, and ask me if I was having fun.
 I was always nervous of strangers and my wide eyes stared anxiously up at this plastic-nosed giant.
 I kind of liked him but wished he would leave me alone.
 It was only years later that I discovered that that clown was my Dad.

-Wherever we lived, church was our constant Christmas Day companion.
+Wherever we lived, church was our Christmas Day companion.
 I loved the carols but can remember longing for the singing to end so we could go home and open our presents and begin the long, exciting day of celebrations.
-I can remember countless “carols by candlelight” services where I hoped, in equal measure, that I would and wouldn’t set light to the brown paper bag hosting my candle.
+I can remember countless “carols by candlelight” services where I hoped I would and wouldn’t set light to the brown paper bag hosting my candle.

 My sons’ Christmas concerts in Cape Town were a delight.
 My younger son made a fleeting first appearance at his play-school concert as an angel.
-He walked on stage and immediately thought it would be better to observe from the safety of his mother’s lap, so he came down off the stage – in his white slip and silver tinsel halo – and sat on my lap for the rest of the concert.
+He walked on stage and immediately thought it better to observe from the safety of his mother’s lap, so he came down off the stage – in his white slip and silver tinsel halo – and sat on my lap for the rest of the concert.

 He watched his older brother play the role of messenger, bringing scrolled news to the people of Israel.
-Dressed in a plastic shield and very short trousers, my older son recited his part and then began to torment the girl sitting next to him.
-She had a long, blonde plait and, when she stood up for her moment in the spotlight, he couldn’t resist pulling her plait.
-She turned round, glared at him and made a fist in his general direction.
-He couldn’t stop giggling for the rest of the concert.
-To be honest, nor could we.
+Dressed in a plastic shield and very short trousers, my older son recited his words and then began to torment the girl sitting next to him.
+She had a long, blonde plait and, when she stood up for her moment in the spotlight, he pulled her plait.
+She turned round, glared at him and made a fist at him.
+He giggled for the rest of the concert.
+So did we.

 That same year, the boy playing the part of the innkeeper was quite overcome after voicing his “no room!” lines.
-He proceeded to put both hands on his head and pant like a dog until Joseph and Mary found alternative accommodation.
+He put both hands on his head and panted like a dog until Joseph and Mary found alternative accommodation.

 When my younger son was about four years old, he asked me one Christmas evening to play the piano.
-We went and sat together on the piano stool and I asked him what he wanted me to play.
+We sat together on the piano stool and I asked him what he wanted me to play.
 “The piano, Mommy,” he said.
-I asked him what tune, and he insisted that he just wanted me to play the piano.
-I suggested I play “Away in a manger”, to which he agreed effusively.
+I asked him what tune, and he said he just wanted me to play the piano.
+I suggested “Away in a manger”, and he nodded.